 The need to improve gender balance in aviation is not new.
 To address it, IATA launched 25by2025 in 2019, a voluntary industry wide campaign that focuses on improving female representation in the industry.
 The campaign targets not only airlines but also aircraft manufacturers, aviation-services providers and airports.
 It is an initial step to making the aviation industry more gender balanced.
 With 25by2025, IATA opens the debate about the role of women in aviation and the need to provide them with opportunities in which they will be able to thrive and show their full potential.

 What are we doing?

-IATA is launching an industry-wide campaign aimed at shifting key Diversity & Inclusion metrics across the industry by 25%, or up to a minimum of 25% by 2025.
-Airlines which voluntarily commit to this initiative will see their progress shared annually at the IATA World Air Transport Summit and IATA will put in place a forum to share best practices and ideas for airlines to use and implement.
+IATA launched this industry-wide campaign back in 2019 and it aims at shifting key Diversity & Inclusion metrics across the industry.
+Voluntary signatories are committing to increase female representation in senior roles and in areas where women are traditionally under-represented by 25%, or up to a minimum of 25% by 2025.
+Progress will be shared annually at the IATA World Air Transport Summit and IATA will put in place a forum to share best practices and ideas for airlines to use and implement.

 By committing to 25by2025 the airlines will:

 - Increase the number of women in senior positions and under-represented areas*